-Standardized glycerinated allergenic extracts are indicated for use in diagnosis and immunotherapy of patients presenting symptoms of allergy (hay fever, thintiis, etc.) to specific environmental allergens.
-The selection of allergenic extracts to be used should be based on a thorough and carefully taken history of hyperensitivity, and confirmed by skin testing in a case of a negative reaction, it does not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it does not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it does not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it dues not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it dues not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it dues not indicate which appendix on the set of the reaction, while is the transmitter of the mix is responsible for the reaction, it dues not indicate which appendix on sufficient of set of the reaction of set of the reaction of sufficient to entity of the reaction.
-Utilization of such mixes for compounding a treatment may result, in the former case, in the omission of a needed allergen.
+Standardized glycerinated allergenic extracts are indicated for use in diagnosis and immunotherapy of patients presenting symptoms of allergy (hay fever, thintis, etc.) to specific environmental allergens.
+The selection of allergenic extracts to be used should be based on a thorough and carefully taken history of hyperensitivity, and confirmed by skin testing in a careful taken history of hyperensitivity, and confirmed by skin testing in the case of a negative reaction, it does not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it does not indicate which component of the mix is responsible for the reaction, while, in the case of a negative reaction, it dues to sub mixes for compounding a treatment may result, in the former case, in administering unnecessary antigens and, in the latter case, in the omission of a needed allergen.
 Allergens to which a patient is extremely sensitive should not be included in treatment mixes with allergens to which there is much less sensitivity, but should be administered separately.
 This allows individualized and better control of dosage increases, including adjustments in dosage becoming necessary after severe reactions which may occur to the highly reactive allergen.